Combinatorial operads from monoids: A combinatorial functor from monoids to operads

-We describe in this Section the main ingredient of this paper, namely the {\em construction~$\T$}.
-This functorial construction associates a symmetric operad~$\T M$ with any monoid~$M$ and a symmetric operad morphism~$\T \theta : \T M \to \T N$ with any monoid morphism~$\theta : M \to N$.
+We describe in this section the main ingredient of this paper, namely the {\em construction~$\T$}.
+This functorial construction associates an operad~$\T M$ with any monoid~$M$ and an operad morphism~$\T \theta : \T M \to \T N$ with any monoid morphism~$\theta : M \to N$.